-Practices that are great for building muscle mass in targeted areas include:
+Exercises that are great for building muscle mass in targeted areas include:

-- Chest – Bench press, incline bench press and push ups
+- Chest – Bench press, incline bench press and push-ups

-- Biceps – Pull ups (single and double hand), arm curls (single and double hand)
+- Biceps – Pull-ups (single and double hand), arm curls (single and double hand)

 - Triceps – Dips and overhead dumbbell presses

 - Abdominals – Crunches (standard and oblique), plank, sit-ups (weighted and inclined)

 - Hamstrings and quads – Squats (normal and weighted), lunges

 Remember that both diet and exercise working together will result in the gains you want to achieve.

 If one or the other is not up to scratch you will not see the results you would expect.